- Itineraries & road trip ideas

 Cosmopolitan Spetses, one of the favourite islands close to Athens, will make you want to return again and again.
-It’s an ideal destination for a quick retreat all year round and never fails to make you feel special – whether you are enjoying a leisurely coffee in Dapia with a view of Kosta and Porto Heli on the mainland opposite, taking a romantic stroll along the Old Harbour, or learning about the island’s fearless heroine Laskarina Bouboulina.
+It’s an ideal destination for a quick retreat all year round and never fails to make you feel special – whether you are enjoying a leisurely coffee in Dapia, with a view of Kosta and Porto Heli on the mainland opposite, taking a romantic stroll along the Old Harbour, or learning about the island’s fearless heroine Laskarina Bouboulina.

-Since the use of cars is restricted, horse and carriage or walking remain the preferred means of getting around.
-So be sure to take a romantic evening ride in any of the horse and buggies that operate on the island, passing the picturesque Old Harbour, Agios Nikolaos and back to the main town, Dapia.
+Since the use of cars is restricted, horse and carriage or walking remain the preferred means of getting around on Spetses.
+So be sure to take a romantic evening ride in any of the horse-drawn carts that operate on the island, passing the picturesque Old Harbour, Agios Nikolaos and back to the main town, Dapia.

 The neoclassical captains' homes and cannons from the revolution of 1821 tell a story that is unique to Spetses.
 Indeed, this is an island steeped in history and locals are eager to tell the tales of their nautical victories and local heroes.
 Archaeological finds date back to 3000 BC and don’t miss the Bouboulina Museum, where a plethora of the War of Independence naval commander’s personal items are on display.
 The Mansion of Hatzigianni Mexi (the first governor of Spetses) is another must-see, as it’s one of the most impressive stately homes.

 Wander around the neighbourhood of Kounoupitsas and don’t miss the legendary Anargyrio and Korgialenio School.
 Take a stroll in its well-tended gardens and admire the beautiful neoclassical buildings on this side of the island.
-Did you know that among the English teachers that taught here was the award-winning writer John Fowles, creator of The Magus, based partly on his experiences on the island?
+Did you know that among the English teachers that taught here was the award-winning writer John Fowles, creator of The Magus, based partly on his experiences on Spetses?

 Thousands of visitors descend upon the island to experience the annual Armata – a week-long celebration in September in honour of the naval victories of Spetses, Hydra and Psara against the Turks in 1822.
 In addition to the impressive fireworks and religious rituals, it’s a week filled to the brim with cultural happenings, feasting and festivities.